michaelchadwick/feep/README.md

 `--save`: switch to save the resulting WAV file in the current directory.
 Will create it in the format of `waveform_frequency-in-Hz_volume_duration.wav`.

-`--loud`: switch that displays note and file-making information.
+`--verbose`: switch that displays note and file-making information.

+`--visual_cue`: switch that display a cute "Feep!" message, the length of which determined by the duration of the feep.

 ## Examples